viktorbobinski/Share-Nurture-Posting-App/README.md

 This is the Posting App for the Share&Nurture Team at Isha Foundation.

-The application is used for creating a posting schedule and is a platform for a Team of Volunteers, which are posting content related to Yoga on Facebook groups
+The application is used for creating a posting schedule and is a platform for a Team of Volunteers, which are posting content related to Yoga on Facebook groups.

 Link to the spreadsheet: https://docs.google.com/spreadsheets/d/1aEwVAFVsE5zDzhRyN-DG1fK8AJcUzxy-IGMHVpcl6wY/edit#gid=1071128398